-Term Description Articles / Articles of Articles of Association of our Company Association/AOA Auditors / Statutory The Auditor of the Company being M/s.
+Term Description Articles / Articles of Articles of Association of our Company Association/AOA , , , , , , , , , , , , , , , , , , , Auditors / Statutory The Auditor of the Company being M/s.
 Kamani S.K. & Company, Auditors Chartered Accountants, having their office at 22, Strand Road, Second Floor, Kolkata - 700001.
 Banker to the Company The South Indian Bank Limited, Kolkata, Ballygunge branch.
-For more details please refer "General Information" on page 44 of Prospectus.
+For more , , details please refer "General Information" on page 38 of Draft Prospectus.
 Board of Directors / Board/ The Board of Directors of our Company or a committee constituted our Board thereof.
 Company secretary and The Company secretary and compliance officer of our Company being compliance officer Mr. Prateek Agarwal CIN Corporate Identification Number being "U25200WB2010PLC141483" CMD Chairman and Managing Director Companies Act Companies Act, 1956 and/ or the Companies Act, 2013, as amended from time to time.
-Depositories Act The Depositories Act, 1996, as amended from time to time Director(s) Director(s) of SMVD Poly Pack Limited unless otherwise specified Group companies Such companies as are included in the chapter titled "Our Group Companies" beginning on page number 146 of this prospectus Equity Shares Equity Shares of our Company of Face Value of Rs.
+Depositories Act The Depositories Act, 1996, as amended from time to time Director(s) Director(s) of SMVD Poly Pack Limited unless otherwise specified Group companies Such companies as are included in the chapter titled "Our Group Companies" beginning on page number 138 of this prospectus Equity Shares Equity Shares of our Company of Face Value of Rs.
 10/- each unless otherwise specified in the context thereof.
-Indian GAAP Generally Accepted Accounting Principles in India Key Managerial Personnel / The officer vested with executive power and the officers at the level Key Managerial Employees immediately below the Board of Directors as described in the section titled "Our Management" on page no. 129 of this Prospectus.
+Indian GAAP Generally Accepted Accounting Principles in India Key Managerial Personnel / Key Managerial Employees immediately below the Board of Directors as described in the section titled "Our Management" on page no. 121 of this Draft Prospectus.
 MD Managing Director MOA/ Memorandum / Memorandum of Association of our Company as amended from time to Memorandum of time Association Non Residents A person resident outside India, as defined under FEMA NRIs / Non Resident A person resident outside India, as defined under FEMA and who is a Indians citizen of India or a Person of Indian Origin under Foreign Outside India Regulation, 2000.
 Registered Office The Registered Office of our Company located at 71, BRB, Basu Road, Block - A, Room No. 513, Kolkata, West Bengal-700001.
 ROC Registrar of Companies, Kolkata, West Bengal.
 WTD Whole-Time Director